AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/custom-view-filter-grouping-samples/grouping-project-percent-breakdown-2.md

 product-area: reporting;projects
 navigation-topic: custom-view-filter-and-grouping-samples
 title: "Grouping: project percent breakdown 2"
-description: In this custom project grouping, you can display projects grouped by a range of their percent complete values.
-The breakdowns show percent complete value of 10 percent point increments: 0-10%, 11-20%, 21-30% etc.
+description: "In this custom project grouping, you can display projects grouped by a range of their percent complete values.
+The breakdowns show percent complete value of 10 percent point increments: 0-10%, 11-20%, 21-30% etc."
 ---

 # Grouping: project percent breakdown 2